MaibornWolff/mwui/mwui-angular/README.md

 #### Angular

-To use the Design-System import `MwuiComponentLibraryModule` in `app.module.ts`:
+To use the component library import `MwuiComponentLibraryModule` in `app.module.ts`:

 ```TypeScript
   import { MwuiComponentLibraryModule } from "@maibornwolff/mwui-angular/dist/mwui-component-library"